 6. Shoot Pool

-On any given evening, but especially the weekends, the Badger Tavern's two pool tables would be continuously occupied by students shooting eight or nine-ball pool.
+On any given evening, but especially the weekends, the Badger Tavern's two pool tables would be continuously occupied by students shooting eight or nine-ball pools.
 I never played much pool, because I wasn't very good at the time.

 7. Eat Sunday Supper